Skip to main content

 • More efficient, power-dense and cost-effective electric machinery is required to meet Navy’s expanding demands in mission flexibility, active protection, situation awareness, advanced weaponry and energy efficiency

-Machinery controls:
+Machinery Autonomy:

 • Develop advanced power electronic control across many converters or a network of converters such as a power electronic power distribution system (PEPDS), while minimizing round trip latency and eliminating the need for dedicated source and load converters